e-gun/HipparchiaWindows/README.md

 are untested on a Windows installation with that much memory.
 But installations that do not have wordcounts work just fine.]

+####Troubleshooting cheatsheet

+Building / Loading / Debugging will be done in PowerShell

+1. A shell with `administrator` privileges is often going to be required
+1. `Set-ExecutionPolicy RemoteSigned` will usually need to be set before anything can happen
+1. `~\hipparchia_venv\Scripts\activate` needs to be executed to get the right `python` interpreter
+1. Only at this point will saying `python .\somescript.py` work
+1. **Avoid** editing `config.ini` with `NotePad`.
+Unicode errors will ensue after you hit `save`.
+Consider using something smarter like `Sublime Text`.

 ![sample_screen](hipparchia_windows_screenshot.png)